-Physical injuries caused by a fall from height can be extensive, and some people suffer from long-lasting mental and emotional damage as well.
-Even in cases where individuals fall a short distance without injury but require search and rescue (i.e., scaffold malfunction), victims can develop post-traumatic stress disorder.
-It can be difficult to process the feelings associated with this type of accident, leaving many in need of long-term therapy.
+Physical injuries caused by a fall from height can be extensive, causing some to suffer from long-lasting mental and emotional damage as well.
+Even in cases where individuals fall a short distance without injury (i.e., scaffold malfunction), they can become trapped on or underneath equipment or debris, requiring search and rescue.
+Workers injured in this way can develop post-traumatic stress disorder and suffer a long and troubling road to recovery, with many requiring long-term physical and/or psychological therapy.

 What to Do After a New York Construction Accident

 The most important thing after any construction accident is to get everyone to safety and seek medical attention for all injuries.
-Once everyone’s physical wellbeing has been confirmed, it’s important to document and formally report the circumstances leading up to and immediately following the incident.
-These details can simplify insurance, workers compensation, and lawsuit claims.
-Finally, you should discuss your situation with an experienced personal injury attorney to make sure you understand your rights prior to accepting any workers compensation, insurance, or other settlements.
+Once everyone’s physical well-being has been preserved, it’s important to document and formally report the circumstances that caused the accident.
+These details can assist with filing insurance and workers compensation claims, as well as lawsuits.
+Finally, you should discuss your situation with an experienced personal injury attorney to make sure you understand your rights prior to accepting any worker’s compensation, insurance or other settlements.

 New York Construction Accident Laws

-The State of New York has multiple laws aimed at protecting the construction labor force.
-According to one court opinion, construction workers “are scarcely in a position to protect themselves from accident,” requiring the legal system to place that burden on both their direct employers and the building owners who contract them.
+The State of New York has multiple laws aimed at protecting construction workers.
+According to one court opinion, construction workers “are scarcely in a position to protect themselves from accident,” requiring the legal system to place that burden on both their direct employers and the building owners who employ them.
 Though Labor Law 200 requires all employers to reasonably protect the lives, health, and safety of their employees, other laws specifically address the safety of individuals working more than twenty feet from the ground.

 Labor Law 240: The Scaffold Law